Newspaper Libel and Registration Act 1881

-In terms of content, section 2 of the Act (as it became when it received royal assent on 27 August 1881) introduced a new defence for newspaper proprietors in cases where the libel stemmed from a fair, accurate and non-malicious report of a publicly held meeting.
-This extension of qualified privilege was then "amplified" by the Law of Libel Amendment Act 1888, which in doing so repealed section 2 of the 1881 Act.
+In terms of content, section 2 of the act (as it became when it received royal assent on 27 August 1881) introduced a new defence for newspaper proprietors in cases where the libel stemmed from a fair, accurate and non-malicious report of a publicly held meeting.
+This extension of qualified privilege was then "amplified" by the Law of Libel Amendment Act 1888 (51 & 52 Vict. c.
+64), which in doing so repealed section 2 of the 1881 act.
 Repealed at the same time was section 3 ("No prosecution for newspaper libel without fiat of Attorney General").
-The Act also benefited newspaper owners insofar as it instituted provisions (section 4, 5 and 6) for the quicker (and hence cheaper) resolution of newspaper libel cases.
-Contrary to expectations, however, the passage of the Act correlated with an increase, rather than decrease, in the number of defamatory libel (criminal) actions being brought against newspapers.
+The act also benefited newspaper owners insofar as it instituted provisions (section 4, 5 and 6) for the quicker (and hence cheaper) resolution of newspaper libel cases.
+Contrary to expectations, however, the passage of the act correlated with an increase, rather than decrease, in the number of defamatory libel (criminal) actions being brought against newspapers.
 Whether the two were causally linked is not known, however.

-In return, proprietors were happy to accept the reintroduction of compulsory registration that had been removed in 1869 (now provided for by sections 7 to 15 of the 1881 Act inclusive).
+In return, proprietors were happy to accept the reintroduction of compulsory registration that had been removed in 1869 (now provided for by sections 7 to 15 of the 1881 act inclusive).
 These registration clauses, which included an exemption for proprietors who are already registered companies, were not repealed until 2015 and were still enforced.
-For the purposes of the Act, a newspaper is defined as "any paper containing public news, intelligence, or occurrences, or any remarks or observations therein printed for sale, and published ... periodically, or in parts or numbers at intervals not exceeding 26 days".
+For the purposes of the act, a newspaper is defined as "any paper containing public news, intelligence, or occurrences, or any remarks or observations therein printed for sale, and published ... periodically, or in parts or numbers at intervals not exceeding 26 days".
 As of 2009, 56 newspapers and their proprietors were centrally registered as a result of these provisions.
-Under section 19 of the Act, it never applied to Scotland.
+Under section 19 of the act, it never applied to Scotland.